Azson/DTP-emulator/README.md

 - priority : The degree of emergency of block;
 - block_id : The identity of block;
 - size : The size of block whose unit is bytes;
-- deadline : The block 's failure time size;
+- deadline : The block's failure time size;
 - timestamp : The time when block is created;
 - send_delay : The sum of all packets's "send_delay" which belong to the block;
 - latency : The sum of all packets's "latency" which belong to the block;
-- finish_timestamp :  The time when block is finished if it don't miss deadine;Otherwise, it's the time when the block was detected failure;
+- finish_timestamp :  The time when block is finished if it don't miss deadine; Otherwise, it's the time when the block was detected failure;
 - miss_ddl : Whether the block is miss deadline;
 - split_nums : The count of packets that the block is divided;
 - finished_bytes : The number of bytes received by the receiver.